-A detailed analysis of the other risks and uncertainties facing the business is shown in the Strategic report on pages 23 to 25.
+A detailed analysis of the principal risks and uncertainties facing the business is shown in the Strategic report on pages 23 to 25.

-Share buy-backs
+Share buy-backs and reserves

 It remains the Board's primary objective to maintain sufficient resources for investment in existing and new portfolio companies and for the continued payment of dividends to shareholders.
 The Board's policy is to buy back shares in the market, subject to the overall constraint that such purchases are in the Company's interest.
 It is the Board's intention for such buy-backs to be in the region of a 5% discount to net asset value, so far as market conditions and liquidity permit.
-Details of shares bought back during the year can be found in note 15.